ornladios/ADIOS2/docs/user_guide/source/components/engine.rst

 +-------------------------+---------+---------------------------------------------+

-Engine Polymorphism has a two-fold goal:
+``Engine`` polymorphism has two goals:

-1. Each Engine implements an orthogonal IO scenario targeting a use case (e.g. Files, WAN, InSitu MPI, etc) using a simple, unified API.
+1. Each ``Engine`` implements an orthogonal IO scenario targeting a use case (e.g. Files, WAN, InSitu MPI, etc) using a simple, unified API.

 2. Allow developers to build their own custom system solution based on their particular requirements in the own playground space.
 Reusable toolkit objects are available inside ADIOS2 for common tasks: bp buffering, transport management, transports, etc.

-A class that extends Engine must be thought of as a solution to a range of IO applications.
-Each engine must provide a list of supported parameters, set in the IO object creating this engine using ``IO::SetParameters, IO::SetParameter``, and supported transports (and their parameters) in ``IO::AddTransport``.
+A class that extends ``Engine`` must be thought of as a solution to a range of IO applications.
+Each engine must provide a list of supported parameters, set in the IO object creating this engine using ``IO::SetParameters``, and supported transports (and their parameters) in ``IO::AddTransport``.
 Each Engine's particular options are documented in :ref:`Supported Engines`.